igrishaev/dynamodb/README.md

 Pass `:sql-condition` to make the operation conditional.
 In the example above, the `:user/foo` attribute is 1.
-The second upsert operation checks if `:user/foo` is either 1, or 2, or 3, which is true.
+The second upsert operation checks if `:user/foo` is either 1, 2, or 3, which is true.
 Thus, it will fail:

 ```clojure
 (api/put-item CLIENT